Post Summary: Best Types of Winter Jackets To Wear In The Pacific Northwest

 2. The Parka

-Parkas can be recognized by their length (usually extending to the mid-thigh) and meant for keeping its wearer warm in frigid temperatures.
-Nearly all parkas have a water-resistant layer, keeping you warm in light rain and snowy conditions.
+Parkas can be recognized by their length (usually extending to the mid-thigh) and are meant for keeping their wearer warm in frigid temperatures.
+Nearly all parkas have a wind and water-resistant layer, keeping you warm in light rain and snowy conditions.

 Read Of More Parkas: What To Expect For A Sunrise Hike At Palouse Falls